sanjayojha/openai-realtime-websocket/README.md

 A fully working demo that connects a web browser directly to the [OpenAI Realtime API](https://developers.openai.com/api/docs/guides/realtime) over a WebSocket using a short-lived **ephemeral token**.
 The server side is handled by **Astro.js** (on-demand rendering + Astro Actions).
 Everything else for example like microphone capture, audio processing, and playback is pure client side code built on modern browser APIs.

+Check my other repository to see [OpenAI realtime with WebRTC](https://github.com/sanjayojha/openai-realtime-webrtc) in action with almost similar setup.

+I have also written a detailed [guide](https://sanjayojha.dev/blog/openai-realtime-websocket) breaking down the key components with code examples to clear the concept behind the WebSocket approach of OpenAI realtime.

 ---

 ## How It Works